Why Do Modal Testing During Operation?

 By Maki Onari

-One of MSI’s most essential troubleshooting methods for determining structural natural frequencies is known as Experimental Modal Analysis, or EMA for short.
+One of MSI’s most essential troubleshooting and vibration testing methods for determining structural natural frequencies is known as Experimental Modal Analysis, or EMA for short (impact test).
 But is modal analysis the same for operating and non-operating equipment?
 Is one way better than another?

 During a modal test, a modal impact hammer is used to excite the structure, while orthogonal triax accelerometers are placed in key stationary locations of interest around the machine, support, and foundation to identify the structural natural frequencies that could be in resonance with an internal excitation source.
 While modal analysis reveals important information, such as structural natural frequencies and their mode shapes, this is typically determined while the machine is at rest.